Mark Goodier: Career after BBC Radio 1

 After permanently leaving BBC Radio 1, Goodier presented the EMAP-produced Smash Hits Chart, which competed with Radio 1's official chart and Hit40UK.
 The Smash Hits Chart finished in March 2006, when EMAP also began to broadcast the Hit40UK chart show across their Big City Network of stations.
 He also presented the Classical Chart for Classic FM.
-During this time he was still occasionaly heard covering on BBC Radio 2.

 On 1 April 2006, his new Real Top 40 shows began on the Real Radio network in Scotland, Wales and Yorkshire.
 Every show reflected sales and airplay for that area.

 Goodier is featured in a podcast promoting the Top of the Pops boxset alongside Miles Leonard, Malcolm McLaren and David Hepworth.

 In March 2007, Goodier joined the newly relaunched Smooth Radio in London, as presenter of the weekday mid-morning show from 10 am to 1 pm, his first daily show in a decade, and subsequently this show was networked to other Smooth stations and then on the national Smooth service.
 He left the station in December 2012 to focus on running his Wisebuddah company.

-Goodier again became a frequent stand-in on BBC Radio 2 when regular presenters are on leave.
-From 27 February to 2 July 2016 he presented Pick of the Pops on a temporary basis following the dismissal of Tony Blackburn, before Paul Gambaccini took over as the permanent presenter.
+Goodier again became a frequent stand-in on BBC Radio 2 when regular presenters were on leave.
+From 27 February to 2 July 2016 he presented Pick of the Pops on a temporary basis following the departure of Tony Blackburn, before Paul Gambaccini took over as the permanent presenter.
+On 15 April 2024, it was announced that Goodier would return to Radio 2 to host POTP from 6 July, following the death of Steve Wright, becoming his first ever permanent programme for Radio 2.

+After Zoe Ball’s departure from the Radio 2 Breakfast show in December 2024, Goodier began standing in for the most popular radio show in the country.
+His final stand-in before Scott Mills took over on a permanent basis was on Friday 24th January 2025.

-In addition, he still is a voiceover artist for television adverts which promote new compact disc-formatted albums, in particular the Now That's What I Call Music!
-UK series, of which he has been "the voice" since Now 21 in early 1992, along with the exception of Now 95 in November 2016, where he was temporarily replaced by television presenter Matt Edmondson due to Goodier having suffered a stroke around that time.
+In addition, he is a voiceover artist for television adverts which promote new compact disc-formatted albums, in particular the Now That's What I Call Music!
+UK series, of which he has been "the voice" since Now 21 in early 1992.
 Goodier has also hosted the annual Blackpool Illuminations Switch on Concert for two years on Real Radio and Smooth Radio.
 In June 2012, Goodier joined Spectrum FM, the English language music station in the Costa del Sol, Spain, to present a weekly Saturday morning show.

-He is a Fellow of The Radio Academy.
+Goodier is a Fellow of The Radio Academy.

-On 17 November 2016, Goodier suffered a stroke aged 55, which prevented him from voicing the official television adverts for Now That's What I Call Music!
+On 17 November 2016, Goodier suffered a stroke aged 55, which prevented him from voicing the television adverts for Now That's What I Call Music!
 95 (UK), which were instead voiced by Matt Edmondson.
-As of November 2020, he has made "an incredible" recovery and is currently broadcasting on Greatest Hits Radio Monday to Friday as well as Sunday.